clcollins/twitterGraph/README.md

 You can validate the environment variables are included in your deployment with `kubectl describe deployment influxdb`:

 ```
-    Environment:
-      INFLUXDB_USERNAME:  <set to the key 'INFLUXDB_USERNAME' in secret 'influxdb-creds'>  Optional: false
-      INFLUXDB_PASSWORD:  <set to the key 'INFLUXDB_PASSWORD' in secret 'influxdb-creds'>  Optional: false
-      INFLUXDB_DATABASE:  <set to the key 'INFLUXDB_DATABASE' in secret 'influxdb-creds'>  Optional: false
-      INFLUXDB_HOST:      <set to the key 'INFLUXDB_HOST' in secret 'influxdb-creds'>      Optional: false
+    Environment Variables from:
+      influxdb-creds  Secret  Optional: false
 ```

 ### Configure persistent storage for InfluxDB

 A database is not very useful if all of its data is destroyed each time the service is restarted.
 In the current InfluxDB deployment, the data is all stored in the contianer itself, and is lost when Kubernetes destroys and recreates pods.
 A [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is needed to store data permanently.

-In order to get persistent storage in a Kubernetes cluster, a [PersistentVolumeClaim]https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (PVC) is created describing the type and details of the volume needed, and Kubernetes will find a previously created volume that fits the request (or create one with a dynamic volume provisioner, if there is one).
+In order to get persistent storage in a Kubernetes cluster, a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (PVC) is created describing the type and details of the volume needed, and Kubernetes will find a previously created volume that fits the request (or create one with a dynamic volume provisioner, if there is one).

 Unfortunately, the `kubectl` cli tool does not have the ability to create PersistentVolumeClaims directly, but a PVC can be specified as a yaml file and created with `kubectl create -f <filename>`: